 A NRDA was conducted to determine the nature and extent of injuries to natural resources and services resulting from the Incidents and to identify restoration alternatives that would compensate the public for interim losses of ecological services.
-Based on information collected during Preassessment activities, the Trustees determined that the Incidents caused injuries to salt marsh vegetation. marsh sediments as well as birds and other wildlife.
+Based on information collected during Preassessment activities, the Trustees determined that the Incidents caused injuries to salt marsh vegetation, marsh sediments as well as birds and other wildlife.
 The Trustees and EMPCo agreed to quantify and address injury based on the development of reasonable and protective estimates of injury and in-kind compensatory restoration of the habitat.
 Upon completion of emergency response, containment and cleanup activities by EMPCo, the Trustees and EMPCo elected to forego active primary restoration at the individual spill sites and rely on natural recovery of the injured resources and services because additional actions to remove any residual oil from sediments could have exacerbated the injury.
 It was determined that approximately 15.5 acres of salt marsh habitat and 8.0 acres of freshwater marsh habitat would be required to make the public whole for interim losses of ecological services resulting from the Incidents.

 After several years of working cooperatively with the Trustees developing an appropriate compensatory restoration alternative for the Incidents, in October 2016 EMPCO and the Trustees agreed to settle the NRDA damage claim for cash, in lieu of EMPCo implementing a restoration project.
 The cash settlement dollar amount developed by the Trustees is predicated on a Trustee-implemented marsh creation project and a crevasse-splay project, and provides for future implementation costs (see Section IV.B.2 of the Settlement Agreement).
-The Trustees have prepared this Draft DAPRP to: 1) present the injury assessment methods employed to quantify the natural resource injuries resulting from the Incidents; 2) identify the preferred restoration alternative; and 3) present the estimated costs of implementing the preferred restoration alternative.
+The Trustees have prepared this Final DAPRP to: 1) present the injury assessment methods employed to quantify the natural resource injuries resulting from the Incidents; 2) identify the selected restoration alternative; and 3) present the estimated costs of implementing the selected restoration alternative.

-Preferred Restoration Alternative
+Selected Restoration Alternative

-The Trustees' preferred compensatory restoration alternative is to create and/or physically protect 15.5 acres of salt marsh habitat and 8.0 acres of fresh marsh habitat using monies (\$2,014,500.00) received from EMPCo as part of a negotiated settlement of the damage claim.
+The Trustees' selected compensatory restoration alternative is to create 15.5 acres of salt marsh habitat and 8.0 acres of fresh marsh habitat using monies (\$2,014,500.00) received from EMPCo as part of a negotiated settlement of the damage claim.
+A specific project(s) will be identified in the future by the Trustees and a Draft Restoration Plan will be released for public review.